-Advocates call for Cleveland baseball team name, mascot change at home opener
+Advocates call for Cleveland baseball team name, logo change at home opener

 It has been 100 years since Cleveland’s major league baseball team became the Indians, with Chief Wahoo as the team logo.
 And for advocates of the United Church of Christ and Native American groups throughout the country, 100 years is long enough.
 As the team starts the 2015 season at home, a grassroots coalition will host a series of events in Cleveland calling for a change of the name and image that many say are racially offensive to members of the Native American community.